-Gamification simply means using game-like elements in non-game applications.
-It’s used in lots of different ways, both for marketing and in the workplace to engage employees.
-Very simple examples include loyalty cards, points, and bonuses.
+Gamification simply means using game elements in a non-game context.
+It’s used in lots of different ways, both for marketing campaigns and in workplace employee engagement programs.
+Very simple examples include loyalty programs, points, and bonuses.
 It’s just the same as ‘leveling up’ in a regular game and triggers the same emotions.

 The Importance of Engaging Millennials

 Given the timeframe above, most are in their 20s and 30s today.
 In many places, they make up a majority of the workforce and are the largest cohort in history when compared with previous generations.
 Now, Millennials are entering their prime spending years.

 Things have moved on apace since the baby boomers were in their 30s.
 This generation has grown up through a rapid digital evolution.
-Thought of as the first ‘digital natives’, they are tech-savvy, rely heavily on their devices, and prioritize experience over ownership.
+Thought of as the first ‘digital natives’, they are tech-savvy, rely heavily on their devices, and prioritise experience over ownership.

 In research undertaken by Goldman Sachs, it was found 50% of Millennials play video games, compared with 27% of Generation X, and a mere 16% of Baby Boomers.
 Meanwhile, another study found that the group spends up to 18 hours per day consuming content.

 Why Does Gamification Work So Well?